 Some users claim that CBD salves help with skin conditions like psoriasis, arthritis, eczema, and more.
 Studies have shown that CBD may help with appetite, soreness, anxiety, and even chronic pain.

 Unlike topical creams, topical salves do not use water as an ingredient.
 This explains the product’s balmy texture.

-The best CBD salve is made out of high-quality ingredients, like beeswax, that companies source locally.
+When using CBD salve, it’s important to remember what it is made out of.
+This is including high-quality ingredients, like beeswax, that companies source locally.
 Moreover, it has a natural ginger and turmeric scent.
 These ingredients were of use for centuries in Ayurvedic medicine.

 Ginger and turmeric naturally warm the body to help soothe aches and pains.
 Many users love to apply this warming salve after a long day of work or as needed.